lazyelysia/ComfyUI-DiscordBot/README.md

 - **Note for Windows users:** If Windows Defender warns about an "unknown publisher", you can safely ignore it.
 You might also need to whitelist this app in your antivirus software.

 ***Developent:***
-- Simply run `setup.bat' and wait for the terminal to close.
+- Simply run `setup.bat` and wait for the terminal to close.
 - Then double-click on `start.bat` to launch.